liatrio/autogov-policy-library/README.md

 # GitHub AutoGov Policy Library

-This repository serves as a collection of OPA Rego policies that are specifically designed for attestations created with GitHub Asset Action.
+This repository serves as a collection of OPA Rego policies that are specifically designed for attestations created with GitHub Artifact Attestations.

 ## Overview